Simplifying Radicals Calculator

 In the simplest radical form calculator, you can see four options.
 We will shortly describe how to simplify the radical expressions given by each of them.

-n = 2this boils down to simplifying square roots (described in ).
+n = 2 this boils down to simplifying square roots (described in the above section).
 For radicals of a different order, we repeat the whole reasoning, but instead of pairing the numbers in the prime factorization, we search for groups of the same

 n-tuples stay inside.